FyraLabs-Graveyard/dnfstrap/README.md

 # DNFStrap
+Instant Fedora!

-Scripts to bootstrap a Fedora/Ultramarine chroot
+DNFStrap is a collection of scripts to bootstrap a Fedora/Ultramarine chroot from scratch using DNF.